openeew/openeew.com/docs/analyze-historic.md

 Here you can find [a package using Julia](https://github.com/tclements/OpenEEW.jl) for working with OpenEEW data, created by [Tim Clements](https://github.com/tclements).

+[Laura Ermert](https://github.com/lermert) has created [tools in python and Julia](https://github.com/lermert/grillo_ruido) to facilitate working with OpenEEW data, for example converstion to MSEED format.

 ## OpenEEW data with Python

-To coincide with the publication of our data, Grillo released a Python package called openeew, available on [PyPI](https://pypi.org/project/openeew/).
-This package will form an integral part of OpenEEW over the coming months, with features including detection algorithms and real-time data processing.
-At this stage, it provides a convenient means to select and download data from AWS.
+Presently you can use the [OpenEEW package for Python](https://pypi.org/project/openeew/) to download and analyze OpenEEW accelerometer data.

-In this post, I will show how the openeew package makes it easy to get started working with our accelerometer data in Python (version 3.5 or later) by analyzing a magnitude 7.2 earthquake that occurred in Mexico on 16 February 2018.
+This tutorial allows you to get started working with OpenEEW accelerometer data in Python (version 3.5 or later) by analyzing a magnitude 7.2 earthquake that occurred in Mexico on 16 February 2018.

-This tutorial is based on a demo I gave in our live webinar [Introducing OpenEEW](https://youtu.be/Yj8y5U7cthY).
 The code is available as a Jupyer notebook from our github [repo](https://github.com/openeew/openeew-python/blob/master/notebooks/exploring_openeew_data.ipynb).

 ### Installing requirements